Oppenheimer security clearance hearing: Background

-The end of the war in the wake of the atomic bombing of Hiroshima and Nagasaki made scientists into heroes.
-Oppenheimer became a celebrity, with his face gracing front pages of newspapers and the covers of magazines.
+The end of the Pacific War in the wake of the atomic bombing of Hiroshima and Nagasaki made scientists into heroes.
+Oppenheimer became a celebrity, with his face appearing on front pages of newspapers and the covers of magazines.
 Life magazine described him as "one of the most famous men in the world, one of the most admired, quoted, photographed, consulted, glorified, well-nigh deified as the fabulous and fascinating archetype of a brand new kind of hero, the hero of science and intellect, originator and living symbol of the new atomic age."